 QC1.
-Did you begin with a ca apitation rate?
+Did you begin with a capitation rate?

 [] YES [] NO

-If Yes, what is the actual capitation rate (as opposed to your estimated capitation used in the proposal) on which the 2003 Federal group rates (Line 1 of Attachment III) should be based?
+If Yes, what is the actual capitation rate (as opposed to your estimated capitation used in the proposal) on which the 2004 Federal group rates (Line 1 of Attachment III) should be based?

 Capitati on Rate =

 If No, ex plain how you did begin.

 QC2.
 What CF RC factors do y ou use?

-[] AGE E [] SEX TO [] X THER
+[] AGI E [] SEX TO [] X THER,,

 QC3.
-What is y your CRC adju stment factor?
+What is your CRC adjustment factor?

-are the (• on factors based stment factor.
-In particular, on what population data?
+are the on factors based ustment factor.
+In particular, on what population data d?
 How often do you update the data on which the

-QC4. utilizatio on factors) you used to derive the sheets showing age/sex distribution and relative ne CRC adjustment factors?
-Please note that you must C age/sex factors for both the Federal group and the
+QC4. utilizatio on factors) you used to derive the e. sheets showing age/sex distribution and relative the CRC adjustment factors?
+Please note that you must RC age/sex factors for both the Federal group and the

 [] \ YES [] NO

-If No, p lease enclose worksheets and change this answer to YES.
+If No, p lease enclose worksheets and d change this answer to YES.

 QC5.
-Is the CF RC adjustment factor the same as it was in the 2003 rate proposal?
+Is the CF RC adjustment factor the same as it was in the 2004 rate proposal?

 [] \ YES [] NO If No, why not?

-QC6. rate using step-up factor sted capitation rate for 2003 and converted it to a self rate and a family rs, what are these step-up factors?
-Specifically, what is the step-up are capitation rate to the self rate?
-What is the step-up factor used to the family rate?
-Self = Family = Self Capitation Self [] NA (Do not use s tep-up factors) Go To Question QC10 QC7.
-Are the above step-up fa submitted in May 2002) actors the same as those used in the 2003 rate proposal (which you? [] YES [] NO use the carrier revised its community-wide demographics after the nade (and used the revised step-up factors for its SSSGs)? [] YES [] NO If No, what was the reas on for the change in the step-up factors?
-QC8. for each factor here). above step-up factors?
-Explain briefly (we prefer a numerical formula sation = $1.17 = \frac{.40 + .60(3.5)}{.40 + .60(2.9)}$ QC9.
-Do you use step-up facto ors for all groups? [] YES [] NO If No, explain the criteria a you use to determine when step-up factors are applicable.
+QC6.
+If you used a CRC-adjusted capitation rate for 2004 and converted it to a self rate and a family rate using step-up factors, what are these step-up factors?
+Specifically, what is the step-up factor used to convert the capitation rate to the self rate?
+What is the step-up factor used to convert the self rate to the family rate?
+Self = Family = Self Capitation Self [] NA (Do not use e step-up factors) Go To Question QC10 QC7.
+Are the above step-up submitted in May 200 as those used in the 2004 rat re proposal (which you [] YES [] NO evised its community-wide of the revised step-up factors for [] YES [] NO If No, what was the rea ason for the chang e in the step-up factors?
+QC8.
+How did you derive th for each factor here). e above step-up fa actors?
+Explain briefly (we prefer a numerical formula Example: Self/Cap itation = 1. $17 = \underbrace{.40 + .60(3.5)}{.40 + .60(2.9)}$ QC9.
+Do you use step-up fac ctors for all groups s? [] YES [] NO If No, explain the crite eria you use to dete ermine when step-up factors are applicable.

 QC10.
-If you use enrollment-mix or other demographic assumptions at any point in the development of the 2003 Federal group rates, (including development of step-up factors), what are they?
+If you use enrollment-mix or other demographic assumptions at any point in the development of the 2004 Federal group rates, (including development of step-up factors), what are they?